 | Forces Awareness: It makes you pay attention to issues you’ve been ignoring. | Causes Anxiety: It can leave you feeling scared, paranoid, or worried all day. |

-| Catalyst for Growth: It can be the push you need to finally make a positive change. | Creates Fear: You might start looking for enemies or danger everywhere. |
+| Catalyst for Growth: It can be the push you need to make a positive change finally. | Creates Fear: You might start looking for enemies or danger everywhere. |

-| Validates Your Feelings: It confirms that you are under stress and need to address it. | Leads to Misinterpretation: You might think it’s a literal bad omen, causing unnecessary fear. |
+| Validates Your Feelings: It confirms that you are under stress and need to address it. | Leads to Misinterpretation: You might think it’s a literal bad omen, which can cause unnecessary fear. |

 | Builds Resilience: Surviving the bite in the dream can make you feel stronger and more capable. | Can Be Traumatic: A very vivid nightmare can be genuinely disturbing and affect your sleep quality. |

-1. Is dreaming of a snake bite a bad omen?
+- Is dreaming of a snake bite a bad omen?

 Not necessarily.
 While it can be a warning about deception or danger, it is more often a symbol of inner conflict, stress, or an upcoming personal transformation.
 It’s a message to pay attention, not a prediction of doom.